Germany–United Kingdom relations: Improvement and worsening of relations

 Relations between Britain and Germany improved as the key policymakers, Prime Minister Lord Salisbury and Chancellor Bismarck, were both realistic conservatives and largely both agreed on policies.
 There were even several proposals for a formal treaty relationship between Germany and Britain, but they went nowhere, as Britain preferred to stand in what it called "splendid isolation."
 Nevertheless, a series of developments steadily improved their relations down to 1890, when Bismarck was pushed out by the aggressive Wilhelm II.

-Coming to power in 1888, the young Wilhelm dismissed Bismarck in 1890 and sought aggressively to increase Germany's influence in the world.
+Coming to power in 1888, the young Wilhelm dismissed Bismarck in 1890 and sought aggressively to increase Germany's influence in the world (Weltpolitik).
 Foreign policy was controlled by the erratic Kaiser, who played an increasingly-reckless hand and by the leadership of Friedrich von Holstein, a powerful civil servant in the Foreign Office.
 Wilhelm argued that a long-term coalition between France and Russia had to fall apart, Russia and Britain would never get together and Britain would eventually seek an alliance with Germany.
 Russia could not get Germany to renew its mutual treaties and so formed a closer relationship with France in the 1894 Franco-Russian Alliance since both were worried about German aggression.
 Britain refused to agree to the formal alliance that Germany sought.
 Since Germany's analysis was mistaken on every point, the nation was increasingly dependent on the Triple Alliance with Austria-Hungary and Italy.
 That was undermined by the ethnic diversity of Austria-Hungary and its differences with Italy.
 The latter, in 1915, would switch sides.

 In January 1896 Wilhelm escalated tensions with his Kruger telegram, congratulating Boer President Kruger of the Transvaal for beating off the Jameson raid.
 German officials in Berlin had managed to stop the Kaiser from proposing a German protectorate over the Transvaal.
 In the Second Boer War, Germany sympathised with the Boers.

-German Foreign Minister Bernhard von Bülow called for Weltpolitik (World politics).
-It was the new policy to assert its claim to be a global power.
+Under German Foreign Minister Bernhard von Bülow, it was the new policy for Germany to assert its claim to be a global power.
 Bismarck's conservativism was abandoned, as Germany was intent on challenging and upsetting international order.
 Thereafter relations deteriorated steadily.
 Britain began to see Germany as a hostile force and moved to friendlier relationships with France.